streamlinecoreinitiative/judaismonline1-hostgator/README.md

 The application uses a SQLite database (`site.db`) created automatically on first run.

+User accounts can be created via the `/register/` page.
+Only a username and password are required.
+An optional email can be supplied for newsletter updates and password recovery.
+Personal details are encrypted in the database using a key provided by the `ENCRYPT_KEY` environment variable (one will be generated automatically if not set).
+Certificates are free, though an optional $5 contribution can be recorded to help cover site costs.

 Placeholder images used by the templates can be replaced in `static/`:

 - `hero.jpg`